-In this chapter, we aim at providing a tentative answer to this question.
-To this goal, we first introduce our perspective on degrowth as promotion of new vocabularies.
-Second, we argue that this perspective fits well with a deliberative account of democracy, which has important implications for degrowth.
+In this chapter, we first introduce our perspective on degrowth as promotion of new vocabularies.
+Second, we demonstrate how elements also from the more radical modernity critiques outlined in Section 2 might enrich the degrowth vocabulary.
+Third, we argue that the vocabulary perspective fits well with a deliberative account of democracy.

-4.1 Degrowth as promotion of a new vocabulary...
+4.1 Degrowth as promotion of a new vocabulary

 Drawing upon Rorty (1989), the degrowth movement can also be conceived as the attempt to promote a new vocabulary.
-Rorty's conceptual figure of a "liberal ironist" appeals to empathy and aims to reduce suffering via widening solidarity - to do this, the liberal ironist redescribes the world and creates new vocabularies.
+Rorty's conceptual figure of a "liberal ironist" appeals to empathy and aims to reduce suffering via widening solidarity - to achieve this, the liberal ironist redescribes the world and creates new vocabularies.
 The search for authenticity and truth is then relegated to the personal sphere and viewed as an individual project of self-creation.
-From this perspective, the primary aim of the degrowth movement is to increase the number of people who use a specific "degrowth vocabulary".
+From this perspective, the primary aim of the degrowth movement is to increase the number of people who use a specific "degrowth vocabulary", consisting of both language and practice.

 As a matter of fact, a recent volume entitled "Degrowth.
 A vocabulary for a new era" (D'Alisa et al. 2015) promotes terms such as "commons", "work sharing", "environmental justice" or "buen vivir" and critically engages with others, such as "commodification".
-To be sure, this vocabulary is open to debate: notions such as "sufficiency" or "mindfulness", widely discussed in the sustainability fields (and also taken up in the degrowth-discourse), are not included.
+To be sure, this vocabulary is open to debate: notions such as "sufficiency" or "mindfulness", widely discussed in the sustainability fields (and also taken up in the degrowth discourse), are not included.
 Also, some of the contributors may see degrowth as a radical project and perceive liberal democracies as failed.
 But the dictionary approach illustrates our general argument: vocabularies represent a means of re-describing and re-framing the world, and thus of introducing new ideas which, if taken up by the "audience", would contribute to the achievement of the goals of the degrowth movement.

 The idea is not to present one's case with reference to "truths" that others fail to see or acknowledge.
 Rather, it is about telling stories that demonstrate the attractiveness of a sustainable lifestyle as compared to the "poverty" of unsustainable alternatives.
 Thus, such stories promote environmental values, including a stewardship attitude towards nature, or more community-centred and cooperative modes of economy, and show how currently prevailing lifestyles do not necessarily contribute to leading "good lives".
 Here, literature can play an important role, too (see also Bina et al. 2017).
 In fact, there are examples of popular books that have fostered a new, degrowth-compatible vocabulary.
 The classic example is, of course, "Limits to Growth" by Donella H. Meadows and others (1972), which sets out the general frame of mind.
 More recent examples include Jonathan Safran Foer's "Eating Animals" (2009), which has raised the awareness of animals suffering as a result of current consumption patterns, while also advertising the benefits of a more conscious diet, or Niko Paech's "Liberation from Excess" (2012), in which he argues that sufficiency and (limited) self-subsistence would not be a sacrifice but rather a "liberation".
-In a very similar fashion, Ericson et al. (2014) argue that mindfulness contributes to sustainability in that it enables people to escape the hedonic treadmill - note the essential proximity to meditative thinking as recommended by Heidegger.
-Yet mindfulness is a private matter and cannot be imposed upon individuals.
-It can, however, be promoted as part of a new vocabulary of sustainability and sufficiency.
+In a very similar fashion, Ericson et al. (2014) argue that mindfulness contributes to sustainability in that it enables people to escape the hedonic treadmill.
+Yet mindfulness and sufficiency cannot be decreed (in the sense that individuals can be made to actively support them).
+They can, however, be promoted as part of a degrowth vocabulary.